Are you considering buying a camper van but not sure if a 2wd or a 4wd is best for you?

 Driving in Africa is a good example.

-It’s perfectly doable to circumnavigate the continent in a 2wd.
-Not only have we met other travellers who have done it, you only need look at what the locals are driving.
+It’s perfectly doable to circumnavigate the continent in a two-wheel drive.
+Not only have we met other travelers who have done it, you only need to look at what the locals are driving.

-But having a 4wd in some places opens up many more opportunities not possible in a 2wd.
+But having a four-wheel drive in some places opens up many more opportunities not possible in a 2-wheel drive.